 I know that there's a lot going on when you're getting ready, but a cluttered room WILL show in photos.
 Keep bags, suitcases, laundry, etc. in another room or the closet.
 And if you can, designate for someone to do a quick sweep for extra trash laying around (water bottles, tissues, etc.) If you are able to tidy up before I arrive, then your getting ready photos will feel much cleaner & fresher.

 Getting ready near a window allows much more light in.
+I WILL undoubtedly turn all incandescent overhead light off because it cast a weird warm tone on the face and looks completely unnatural.
 Your makeup artist and hairdresser will thank you for this, since natural light is imperative for them to work with too.
 It not only gives us a brighter space to work with, but also looks SO much more flattering to your skin than artificial lighting.
 Apply this same rule of thumb to grooms as well.
 They often get the tiny dark rooms.
 Their photos are just as important as the bride's, so treat it that way.

 Homes > Hotels